zksecurity/stark-book/src/cairo/bootloader.md

 (Note: a **task** here refers to a single Cairo program and its inputs)

 In other words, what the bootloader program does is it makes sure that the inner Cairo programs can write to various segments in the memory without any conflicts with each other or with the outer bootloader program.
+It also hashes the instructions of each inner Cairo program and writes the hashes to the output.

 This is a "simple" use of the bootloader and we can use this functionality using the `simple_bootloader.cairo` file ([link](https://github.com/starkware-libs/cairo-lang/blob/v0.13.1/src/starkware/cairo/bootloaders/simple_bootloader/simple_bootloader.cairo)) in the Cairo repo.
-We will discuss an "advanced" use of the bootloader in the next section.
+We will discuss an "advanced" use of the bootloader in the [How the "advanced" bootloader works](#how-the-advanced-bootloader-works) section.

 ### Some more details on how the "simple" bootloader works

 #### What builtins does the bootloader use?

 - output
-  - the "simple" bootloader doesn't write any output to the memory
+  - [num of tasks, [task 1 program instructions hash, task 1 outputs], ..., [task n program instructions hash, task n outputs]]
 - pedersen
   - used to hash the task program bytecode
 - range checks